Skip to main content

 On this page

 Skin cancer is by far the most common type of cancer in the United States.
 Merkel cell carcinoma (MCC) is a type of skin cancer, but it's not common.
-About 2,000 cases of MCC are diagnosed in the United States each year.
+About 3,000 people are diagnosed with MCC in the United States each year.

-But the number of people diagnosed with MCC each year has been rising quickly over the past few decades.
-Some of this is probably because lab tests to diagnose these cancers have become more accurate.
+The number of people diagnosed with MCC each year has been rising quickly over the past few decades.
+Some of this is probably because doctors have become more aware of it, and lab tests to diagnose MCC have become more accurate.
 But the rise in MCC might also be caused by increases in risk factors.
 For instance, people are living longer, and more people are living with weakened immune systems.

-More than 4 out of 5 Americans diagnosed with MCC are older than age 70.
-And men are nearly 2-times more likely to have it compared with women.
+Most Americans diagnosed with MCC are older than age 70.
+And men are more likely to have it than women.

 For survival statistics, see Survival Rates for Merkel Cell Carcinoma.